A-TrainStation/ShowcaseLeanTechniques/README.md

     currency_units = [100, 50, 20, 10, 5, 1, 0.25, 0.1, 0.05, 0.01]
     change = {}

+# The value 0.001 is one-tenth of a cent or one-tenth of a penny.
+In other words, it represents a very small fraction of a unit of currency.
+# If you were working with dollars, for example, it would be equivalent to one-tenth of a cent ($0.001).

     amount += 0.001

     for unit in currency_units: